-New Mexico STEP projects can include enforcement activities such as safety corridors, saturation patrols, sobriety checkpoints, sustained speed enforcement, or commercial vehicle traffic.
-During FY2010, TSB will use STEP projects to sustain enforcement of DWI and speeding laws.

-Sustained Enforcement of Speeding Statutes using NM Safety Corridors

-New Mexico maintains 12 safety corridors, two in each of the six NMDOT Districts.
-Safety Corridors are designated sections of roadway where fines for speeding are doubled and enforcement is increased.
+New Mexico STEP projects can include enforcement activities such as safety corridors, saturation patrols, sobriety checkpoints, sustained speed enforcement and commercial vehicle traffic safety.
+During FY2011, TSB will use STEP projects to sustain enforcement of DWI and speeding laws.
+Sustained Enforcement of Speeding Statutes using New Mexico's Safety Corridors New Mexico maintains 12 safety corridors, two in each of the six NMDOT Districts.
+Safety Corridors are designated sections of roadway where fines for speeding are doubled and high-visibility enforcement is increased.
 The location of a safety corridor is based on high numbers of fatal and serious injury crashes.
 Safety corridors remain established for a three-year period, or until the Transportation Programs Division Director determines, based on crash/fatality data, that designation as a Safety Corridor is no longer necessary.
-Data from six safety corridors that have been in place at least three years is being reviewed to determine whether to keep these corridors in their present location, or to move them to another high-risk area.

-Current data show that in the 12 safety corridor areas, there has been a 14% reduction in crash fatalities between 2005 and 2008.
+Data from safety corridors that have been in place at least three years is being reviewed to determine whether to keep these corridors in their present location or to move them to another high-risk area.
+Current data show that in the 12 safety corridor areas, there has been a 27.7% reduction in crashes between 2001 and 2008.